KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/add-git-server.md

       ![User permission](../assets/operator-guide/github-scopes-3.png "User permission")

       :::warning
-        Make sure to save a new personal access token because it won`t be displayed later.
+        Make sure to save a new personal access token because it won't be displayed later.
       :::
       </TabItem>